🇪🇸

 Ideal Possible Avoid

-Spain's riding season is longer than most of Europe but varies significantly by region.
-The southern sierras (Cazorla, Murcia) are rideable from March and stay open well into November — summer heat is the main concern there, not snow.
+Spain's riding season is longer than most of Europe but varies sharply by region.
+The southern sierras (Cazorla, Murcia, Granada's lower slopes) are rideable from March and stay open through November — summer heat, not snow, is the main constraint.
 The Cantabrian north is different: wetter and cooler, with the best conditions in May–June and September–October.
-July and August in the north are manageable but busier and muggier.
-Avoid January and February everywhere — mountain tracks are either frozen, muddy, or both.
+The Pyrénées follow alpine timing — high passes only from late June through September.
+July and August in the south hit 38–42°C and bring strict fire-ban closures on many forest tracks; rideable very early morning but dangerous by midday.
+Avoid January and February everywhere — tracks are either frozen, muddy, or both.

 Practical